 9. Albanians love foreigners!

 They welcome you with open arms and open hearts, that’s when you know it’s a great travel destination.
 “Where are you from?”, is a popular question expect when travelling around Albanian.
 When stated “New Zealand” their faces lit up with happiness, joy and a little confusion at times.
 Yes, New Zealand is a long way.

-Albanian really made an impression on me and I am so happy to be sharing 9 reasons why you should come and enjoy the country too.
+Should I visit Albania?
+Absolutely!
+Albania really made an impression on me and I am so happy to be sharing 9 reasons why you should come and visit Albania too.
 I could name about 100 more!
-I loved it so much that I plan to visit Albania multiple times this year to see more of the country as I still have so much more to see and experience in Albania (update* I live in Albania now, that’s how much I loved it!).
+I loved it so much that I plan to visit Albania multiple times this year to see more of the country as I still have so much more to see and experience in Albania (Update* I live in Albania now, that’s how much I loved it!).

 Other articles you will love: